Green Lantern (comic book): Volume 2 (1960–1972 and 1976–1988)

 During this period, the most famous Green Arrow story appeared, in Green Lantern vol. 2, #85–86, when Green Arrow's ward Speedy was revealed to be addicted to heroin.McAvennie "1970s" in Dolan, p.
 146 "It was taboo to depict drugs in comics, even in ways that openly condemned their use.
 However, writer Denny O'Neil and artist Neal Adams collaborated on an unforgettable two-part arc that brought the issue directly into Green Arrow's home, and demonstrated the power comics had to affect change and perception."
 In his zeal to save America, Oliver Queen had failed in his personal responsibility to Speedy — who would overcome his addiction with the help of Black Canary, Green Arrow's then-love interest.
 This story prompted a congratulatory letter from the mayor of New York City, John Lindsay.
 Another backup Green Lantern, John Stewart, was introduced in #87.
 Unfortunately, the series did not match commercial expectations and Neal Adams had trouble with deadlines, causing issue #88 to be an unscheduled reprint issue; the series was cancelled with issue #89 (April–May 1972).
-Four months later, Green Lantern began a backup feature in The Flash #217 (Aug.-Sept.
+Four months later, Green Lantern began a backup feature in The Flash #217 (Aug.–Sept.
 1972) and appeared in most issues through The Flash #246 (Jan.
 1977) until his own solo series was revived.

-The Green Lantern title returned with issue #90 (Aug.-Sept.
+The Green Lantern title returned with issue #90 (Aug.–Sept.
 1976)McAvennie "1970s" in Dolan, p.
 171 "After a four-year hiatus, Green Lantern's ongoing series made a triumphant return to DC's publishing schedule...Returning writer Denny O'Neil partnered himself with artist Mike Grell, choosing to focus the title on sci-fi and super-heroics." and continued the Green Lantern/Green Arrow team format.
+O'Neil continued to write the stories, which were drawn by artists such as Mike Grell and Alex Saviuk, while muting the social and political themes that had characterized the stories that had been drawn by Neal Adams.
 Julius Schwartz, who had edited the title for most of its run since 1960, left the series as of issue #103 (April 1978).
 In issue #123 (December 1979), Hal Jordan resumed the title spotlight and Green Arrow left the series.
 On the advice of artist Joe Staton, editor Jack C. Harris gave British artist Brian Bolland his first assignment for a U.S. comics publisher, the cover for Green Lantern #127 (April 1980).
 Writer Marv Wolfman and Staton created the Omega Men in Green Lantern #141 (June 1981).